BMI · Body mass index

 25.8

 Your BMI puts you in a range where GLP-1 medications are commonly indicated.
-A licensed Pallas provider can review your health history and let you know if you qualify — it takes about 2 minutes.
+A licensed Pallas clinician can review your history and confirm eligibility — about 2 minutes.

 BMI ranges and what they mean